MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-manage.md

         When a scan is completed, a `Summary_<x>.txt` file is created with the scan summary.

 > [!NOTE]
-> Scanners send collected data information to Azure Information Protection every five minutes, so that you can view the results in near real time from the Azure portal.
+> Scanners send collected data information to Azure Information Protection every five minutes, so that you can view the results in near real time from the Azure portal or Purview compliance portal.
 For more information, see [Reporting for Azure Information Protection](reports-aip.md).
 >
-> The Azure portal displays information about the last scan only.
+> The Azure portal and Purview compliance portal displays information about the last scan only.
 If you need to see the results of previous scans, return to the reports that are stored on the scanner computer, in the %*localappdata*%\Microsoft\MSIP\Scanner\Reports folder.
 >

 [Initial configurations](deploy-aip-scanner-configure-install.md#configure-the-scanner-settings) instruct you to set the **Info types to be discovered** to **Policy only**.
 This configuration means that only files that meet the conditions you've configured for automatic classification are included in the detailed reports.